siddjai/siddjai.github.io/index.md

 #### Prof Rajiv Ramam | Bachelor Thesis
 Since Jan 2018 I have been working on Guillotine Cuts for Axis Parallel Rectangles.
 The general problem dates back to the paper [Cutting Glass](https://dl.acm.org/citation.cfm?id=336223) [Pach et al] but the specific problem we're working on is presented directly in [On Guillotine Cutting Sequences](http://drops.dagstuhl.de/opus/volltexte/2015/5291/) [Abed et al].
 In particular, we want to know if one can always save Omega(n) rectangles and exactly what fraction is feasible.

+> If you optimize everything, you will always be unhappy.

+*Donald Knuth*

 ## Experience

 #### 2018
 ### Combinatorics & Graph Theory
 ####  Prof Samrith Ram | IIIT-Delhi Internship
 Selected to study and work on various topics in Combinatorics and Graph Theory during the summer term.

 #### 2017
 ### Graph Theory & Algorithms